-SECTION 3 – Quorum

-At any General Membership Meeting, the presence in person or representation by absentee ballot of no less than ten (10) members (as defined in Article III - Membership) shall be necessary to constitute a quorum.
-If a quorum is not present, no business shall be conducted.

-SECTION 4 – Voting

-Only Regular Members shall be entitled to make motions and vote at General Membership Meetings.
-However, the Board of Directors may invite, admit and recognize guests for presentations or comments during General Membership Meetings.

-SECTION 5 – Absentee Ballot

-For the expressed purpose of accommodating a Regular Member in good standing who cannot be in attendance at the Annual Meeting, or any General Membership Meeting at which new Board members will be elected, an absentee ballot may be requested and obtained from the Secretary of the League.
-This is applicable only when nominees are known in advance, e.g. via a Nominating Committee.
-The absentee ballot shall be properly completed, signed and returned in a sealed envelope to the Secretary prior to the date of the election.
-The Secretary shall present all absentee ballots to the Election Chairman on the date of the meeting, prior to the voting portion of the election process.
+The Nomination committee shall consist of three (3) Directors.
+The committee shall investigate and consider eligible candidates and submit at the Annual General Meeting a slate of candidates for approval.
+This task may be assigned to an individual director.

-SECTION 6 – Annual Meeting of the Members
+SECTION 4 – Annual Meeting of the Members

-The Annual Meeting of the Members of the Local League shall be held after September 1 but before October 15 each year for the purpose of electing the Board of Directors, receiving reports, optionally reviewing the Constitution, optionally appointing committees, and for the transaction of such business as may properly come at the meeting.

-(a) The Membership shall receive at the Annual Meeting of the Members of the Local League a report, either verbal or printed, verified by the President and Treasurer, or by a majority of the Directors, showing: (b)
+The Membership shall receive at the Annual Meeting of the Members of the Local League a report, either verbal or printed, verified by the President and Treasurer, or by a majority of the Directors, showing:

-▪ The condition of the Local League, to be presented by the President or his/her designate
+The condition of the Local League, to be presented by the President or his/her designate

-▪ A general summary of funds received and expended by the Local League for the fiscal year, the amount of funds currently in possession of the Local League, and the name of the financial institution in which such funds are maintained
+A general summary of funds received and expended by the Local League for the fiscal year, the amount of funds currently in possession of the Local League, and the name of the financial institution in which such funds are maintained

-▪ The whole amount of real and personal property owned by the Local League, where located, and where and how invested
+The whole amount of real and personal property owned by the Local League, where located, and where and how invested

-▪ For the fiscal year, the amount and nature of the property acquired, with the date of the report and the manner of the acquisition, the amount applied, appropriated or expended, and the purposes, objects or persons to or for which such applications, appropriations or expenditures have been made
+For the fiscal year, the amount and nature of the property acquired, with the date of the report and the manner of the acquisition, the amount applied, appropriated or expended, and the purposes, objects, or persons to or for which such applications, appropriations, or expenditures have been made.

 At the Annual Meeting, the Members shall hold elections for the elected Directors.

-After the election, the Board of Directors shall assume the performance of its duties on October 15 of each year.
+After the election, the Board of Directors shall assume the performance of its duties immediately following the Annual General Meeting.
 After the Board of Directors are elected, the Board shall meet to appoint additional Board Members as defined herein and appoint any Executive.
 The Board’s term of office shall continue until its successors are elected and qualified under this section.

-If there are no nominees for any Board positions or no candidates are elected, the incoming Board is declared vacant and the outgoing Board shall continue to hold office.
-The outgoing Board shall be charged with electing the new Board (see Article V – Section 3) or may choose to hold another General Membership Meeting (see Section 7).
-The outgoing Board shall continue to hold office only until a new Board is elected.

-SECTION 7 – Special General Membership Meetings
+SECTION 5 – Special General Membership Meetings